-Office Hours: 16:00 to 17:00 Tuesdays at https://clemson.zoom.us/my/la.peste Or by individual arrangement.
+Office Hours: 16:00 to 17:00 Tuesdays in Riggs 313-C. Maybe by zoom https://clemson.zoom.us/my/la.peste

+Or by individual arrangement.
 In person office hours will take place at the time and place we agree on (Preferably outdoors).